FernandoJScherf/frabuffer-test/README.md

 # framebuffer-test

-The first steps towards a engine that can render software polygons with SDL 2.
+Trying to build a graphics editor based on software polygons.